 She holds a PhD (2020) and a Master of Law (2015) from the Faculty of Law, University of Oslo.
 She has also studied banking and finance law at ESADE Law School in Barcelona (2013) and been a Visiting Scholar at Lauterpacht Centre for International Law at the University of Cambridge (2017).

 Her research interests are varied and include contract law, law of obligations, finance and banking law, private international law, international economic law, central banking, sovereign debt and sustainable development.
-Her PhD was written on Intercreditor Equity in Sovereign Debt Restructurings and lies in the intersection between international contract law, administrative law and financial regulation, public international law, and private international law.
+Her PhD was on Intercreditor Equity in Sovereign Debt Restructurings and lies in the intersection between international contract law, administrative law and financial regulation, public international law, and private international law.

 While being a PhD Fellow at the Department for Private Law, University of Oslo (2016-2020) she taught financial market regulation, theory of legal sources, law of obligations and public international law.
 Formerly, she has also worked as an associate lawyer at the law firm Schjødt, a Secretary to the Complaints Board for Auditor- and Accountant Cases, and a Research Assistant at the Department of Private Law, University of Oslo.